 What is the Difference Between Murabaha and Ijara?

-The significant difference between Murabaha and Ijara is that you can register the property in your name straight away with a Murabaha pledge.
+The significant difference between Murabaha and Ijara is that you can register the property in your name immediately with a Murabaha pledge.
 Still, in the case of an Ijara mortgage, you can just rent the asset from your lender, who complies with the Islamic Shariah Laws.

-Murabaha word comes from the Arabic word “Ribh,” which means profit, and Murabaha’s literal meaning is the fixed profit rate.
+The word Murabaha comes from the Arabic word “Ribh,” which means profit, and Murabaha’s literal meaning is the fixed profit rate.
 During the Murabaha sale transaction, the seller communicates the profit and cost to the buyer at the time of sale.

 The lexical meaning of Ijrah is to give something on rent.
 In the sense of assets and properties, Ijrah refers to the transfer of usufruct of a specific property to someone in exchange for rent.
 We can say that the term ‘Ijarah’ is analogous to the English word ‘leasing.’